 No resolution there, I hope the machine is fixed by AE soon but as things stand, I will never buy LG again.

-Review about: Lg Electronics Washing Machine.
+Product or Service Mentioned: Lg Electronics Washing Machine.